TheresaBrons/KentuckyDerbyTweetAnalysis/README.md

 The first graph it produces shows the 1 minute tweet count totals, graphed over time.
 No, people did not suddenly stop tweeting during two periods of Derby Day.
 Instead, my computer suffered some technical difficulties during the tweet streaming due to operator error - funny story!
 Oh, live and learn...
 <img src="https://github.com/TheresaBrons/KentuckyDerbyTweetAnalysis/blob/master/derby_tweet_counts.png">

-The link below shows the plot of the 5m averages of sentiment polarity over time.
+The final graph shows the plot of the 5m averages of sentiment polarity over time.
 The vertical gray line indicates time period from 6:55-7:00pm, which is the 5 minute period when tweeting activity was most intense (about 10 minutes after the race itself).
 <img src="https://github.com/TheresaBrons/KentuckyDerbyTweetAnalysis/blob/master/derby_sentimentPolarity_vs_time.png">